stevekinney/your-first-lines-of-js/README.md

 alert(sum); // KABOOM!
 We don't have access to "sum" out here.
 ```

-As clean and nice as our abstract `add()` funciton is, it's time to turn our attention back to the problem at hand: cleaning up our floating block.
+As clean and nice as our abstract `add()` function is, it's time to turn our attention back to the problem at hand: cleaning up our floating block.
 We could make a few functions to do some common tasks.
 There is another advantage to breaking your code out into functions that no one really talks about.
 When you make a function, you have to give it a name, right?
 These names go a long way to help make your code make sense.
 Remember when we made that conditional with `y + h > height`?
-You probably had to squint a little bit to figure out what was happning there.
+You probably had to squint a little bit to figure out what was happening there.
 What if we put it in a function called `blockIsAtBottom()`.
 It's much clearer when you come back to this code later what it's doing.

 Let's make four functions: